inno-devops-labs/S24-core-course-labs/app_python/README.md

 `ruff.yaml`- Linter workflow which checks if the code is properly formatted

 `pytest.yaml`- This workflow has 3 stages:

 - Pytest: runs unit tests
-    - Snyk: uses [snyk](https://snyk.io/) to check on vulnerabilities
+- Snyk: uses [snyk](https://snyk.io/) to check for vulnerabilities
 - Docker: builds the image and push it to the repository